 From the toolbar at the top of your Graph, you have a range of tools available to help you use the Graph.
 The one that is at the bottom represents a direct selection tool allowing you to drag your cursor over nodes in the Graph to select them.
 This can be a great way to isolate smaller clusters in your Graph and discover patterns in these sub-communities.

 Clear all of your active filters so the full dataset is in focus.
-Now, click on the direct selection tool and find the small group of nodes on the far right of the network containing Beatrix, Gabriel and Jose.
+Now, click on the direct selection tool and find the small group of nodes on the far right of the network containing Lucy, Alex and Celia.
 Use the direct selection tool to select these three nodes at the same time.
 Got it?

 Now, scroll up to the top of your right sidebar.
-Pay attention to the bars inside the Coachability variable chart.
-Notice that the employees inside our direct selection all have very high ratings for the Coachability characteristic.
+Pay attention to the bars inside the Passion variable chart.
+Notice that the employees inside our direct selection all have very low ratings for the Passion characteristic.
 This kind of discovery is pretty easy when you have a hunch about a small cluster, directly select the nodes inside of it and then inspect your variable charts.

 Changing the appearance of your Graph using color and size mapping is a useful way to recognize data points that have specific features.
 Currently, our nodes are all the same size and colored by the Umap_Cluster variable.
 Let's play around with the color of them to see how this affects our ability to recognize the characteristics of groups within the Graph.